 Details of the intervention

 To encourage children to attend HLC, researchers created a scholarship program for children who were age-appropriate to enroll in the first year of kindergarten (aged 3.5-4.5) from the poorest households in their villages, determined through household surveys.
-The scholarship is worth 83-89 percent of the cost to attend two years of kindergarten accounting for material fees and kindergarten level (junior or senior) at an HLC school, or about INR 4,800-8,400 (US$70-124 in 2016).
-Scholarship families are responsible for an INR 1,000 co-pay (US$15 in 2016) per year.
+The scholarship was worth 80-87 percent of the total cost to attend two years of kindergarten, accounting for material fees and kindergarten level (junior or senior) at an HLC school, or about INR 4,125-6,825 (US$59-98 in 2016).
+Scholarship families were responsible for an INR 1,000 co-pay (US$15 in 2016) per year.

 Results and policy lessons

-Dean, Joshua T., and Seema Jayachandran.
-“Attending kindergarten improves cognitive but not socioemotional development in India.
-Working Paper, November 2019
+Dean, Joshua T. and Seema Jayachandran.
+“Attending kindergarten improves cognitive but not socioemotional development in India,” Working Paper, November 2019